QMAST/SailCode2017/Raspberry Pi/README.md

 For instance, the `_handle_compass` method is called every time a message with subject CP is recieved, and it reacts by updating the `compass_angle` variable.
 Handlers should not be hugely complex, and should never need to be explicitly called.
 More complicated logic (autopilot, manual control) should be handled by the Controller, which can read from the State.

-#### rpi\_main.py - Controller
+#### automatic\_control.py - Controller
-Should eventually contain the majority of the autopilot control logic.
-This class has access to the State, and ThreadSafeSerialWriter.
-This can be implemented in a seperate thread than the reader, and the State object will be shared across threads.
+This class has access to the ThreadSafeSerialWriter.
+It should provide abstracted methods that allow control of the boat (e.g. actuate winch)

 ## Bytes in Python
 Unlike languages like C or C++, a Python `str` is not treated as an array of 8-bit bytes.
 Python has two built-in types for handling bytes - `bytes` and `bytearray`.
 This means that if someone wants to send a string to any serial i/o, one must convert into `bytes`.
 There are multiple ways to do this but for consistency, one should use the `encode()` method.